2024 IMESA Conference

 2023 IMESA Conference

-IMESA would like to thank everyone who was involved and attended our 86th annual conference in Gqeberha (PE) last month.
-It would not have been such a resounding success without the valuable contributions and input of our sponsors, exhibitors, speakers, delegates and service providers.
+IMESA would like to thank everyone who was involved and attended our 86th annual conference in Gqeberha (PE).

 After outsourced publishing of our IMIESA magazine for more than 40 years, the Institute now owns the full rights to publish the magazine inhouse.
 This will enhance the Institute’s platforms for communication with all industry stakeholders and ensure that the IMIESA magazine continues as the definitive magazine in all areas related to infrastructure engineering.